wm-bupt/oracle-mnist/README.md

 Alternatively, you can clone this GitHub repository; the dataset appears under `data/oracle`.
 This repo also contains some scripts for benchmark.

 `Note`: All of the scanned images in Oracle-MNIST are preprocessed by the following conversion pipeline.
 We also make the original images available and left the data processing job to the algorithm developers.
-You can download the original images from [Google drive](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/train-images-idx3-ubyte.gz) or [Baidu drive](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/train-images-idx3-ubyte.gz).
+You can download the original images from [Google drive](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/train-images-idx3-ubyte.gz) or [Baidu drive](https://pan.baidu.com/s/1b2CyTbOyqsFWedpFtOLG8w) (code: 0eyg).
 <div align=center>
 <img src="https://raw.githubusercontent.com/wm-bupt/images/main/convert.png" width="700">
 </div>